Finish Christmas shopping? ✔️

 Phew, the hustle and bustle of the holidays can be quite the to-do list to check off.

-And while there’s still a ton of fun to be had before the year ends — cue the New Year’s Eve celebrations — it’s also the perfect time for service professionals to take stock of the past year.
+And while there’s a ton of fun to be had at the end of the year, it’s also the perfect time for service professionals to take stock of the past year.

 Let’s set some new small business goals!